Connect with others who understand.

 Primary Muscle Weakness

-In short, primary muscle weakness (also known as “true” muscle weakness) leaves you unable to make your muscles do what you want them to do — often when trying a movement after a period of rest.
-One MyMSTeam member described how muscle weakness has made them feel like they’ve had to fight to get up.
+Primary muscle weakness — also known as “true” muscle weakness — leaves you unable to make your muscles do what you want, for example, when you try to move after resting.
+One MyMSTeam member described how muscle weakness makes it feel like they have to fight to get up.
 People with primary muscle weakness may struggle to begin walking after standing still.
-They also may have difficulty getting up the first step on a staircase.
+They may also have difficulty getting up the first step of a staircase.

 Asthenia

 People with asthenia can typically still use the affected muscle.
-They can start walking or climbing stairs with trouble, for example.
-However, performing such actions takes extra effort.
-In other words, the muscles themselves are not actually weaker, but getting them moving is more difficult.
+They start walking or climbing stairs with trouble, for example.
+However, movement takes extra effort.
+In other words, the affected muscles themselves are not actually weaker, but getting them moving is more difficult.

 Muscle Fatigability